sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 * At any other case, we will give you an account on the ``SURFsara grid-ui`` (server name: ``ui.grid.sara.nl``).
 For this, you need to contact us at helpdesk@surfsara.nl.

 Please note that the UI is simply a Linux machine and working on it requires some familiarity with linux commands and remote access methods.
-If you need help with this, checkout our mooc video :ref:`remote-access`.
+If you need help with this, check out our mooc video :ref:`remote-access`.

 .. _get-grid-certificate: